flyteorg/flyte/rsts/deployment/deployment/multicluster.rst

 .. note::

-    The multicluster deployment described in this doc assumes you have deployed the ``flyte`` Helm chart, which runs the individual Flyte services separately.
+    The multicluster deployment described in this section, assumes you have deployed the ``flyte-core`` Helm chart, which runs the individual Flyte services separately.
     This is needed because in a multicluster setup, the execution engine is deployed to multiple K8s clusters.
 This will not work with the ``flyte-binary`` Helm chart, since that chart deploys all Flyte service as one single binary.